unskript/Awesome-CloudOps-Automation/lists/action_COST_OPT.md

 * [AWS Get Generated Policy](https://github.com/unskript/Awesome-CloudOps-Automation/tree/master/AWS/legos/aws_get_generated_policy/README.md): Given a Region and the ID of a policy generation job, this Action will return the policy (once it has been completed).

+* [Find AWS Lambdas Not Using ARM64 Graviton2 Processor](https://github.com/unskript/Awesome-CloudOps-Automation/tree/master/AWS/legos/aws_get_lambdas_not_using_arm_graviton2_processor/README.md): Find all AWS Lambda functions that are not using the Arm-based AWS Graviton2 processor for their runtime architecture

 * [Get AWS Lambdas With High Error Rate](https://github.com/unskript/Awesome-CloudOps-Automation/tree/master/AWS/legos/aws_get_lambdas_with_high_error_rate/README.md): Get AWS Lambda Functions that exceed a given threshold error rate.

 * [AWS Get Long Running RDS Instances Without Reserved Instances](https://github.com/unskript/Awesome-CloudOps-Automation/tree/master/AWS/legos/aws_get_long_running_rds_instances_without_reserved_instances/README.md): This action gets information about long running instances and their status, and checks if they have any reserved nodes associated with them.